 - 1 teaspoon soda bicarbonate

-1. Mix the Ondhwa flour, plus the semolina and strong flour with sour yoghurt to form a firm mixture.
+1. Mix the Ondhwa flour, plus the semolina and strong flour with sour yoghurt and some warm water to form a firm mixture.
 Cover it and keep it overnight in a warm place.

 4. Mix the soda bicarbonate with a half cup of warm water and add to the mixture.
 The mixture should start to rise.